Whether your stone is crystal clear or has noticeable inclusions in it, clarity is the grading system that helps us understand how clean a diamond is.

 Already Have a Clarity Grade in Mind?

-Many of our readers who reach out to us for recommends often have a clarity grade in mind.
-In many cases, the clarity grade in mind in higher than what is actually needed to get an eye clean diamond.
-Although you may already have a clarity grading in mind, consider exploring diamonds from each clarity grade before selecting your final diamond.
-This will help you get familiar with the various types of inclusions, their positions, and how it impacts the overall diamond.
-What you may find is that although you are targeting a VVS1 clarity grade, you will not notice any difference when compared against a VS1 clarity grade, and therefore have an opportunity to go with the lower clarity grade and save money.
+Many of our readers who reach out to us for recommendations already have a clarity grade in mind.
+In many cases, the clarity grade they’re targeting is higher than what is actually needed to get an eye clean diamond.
+As an example, we get a lot of readers looking for VVS1/VVS2 stones who feel they need to set a large budget to achieve this.
+If you’re in a similar situation where you have a high clarity grade in mind, consider taking the time to explore diamonds from each of the other clarity grades.
+This will help you get familiar with the variations of inclusions across the clarity range.
+What you may find is that although you are targeting a VVS1 clarity grade, you see several VS1 clarity grade diamonds that look the same as your VVS1 diamond.
+You will likely even find a SI1 diamond that shares the same clean look at your intended VVS1.
+This becomes an opportunity to get a lower clarity grade, save on budget, and all without comprising on the look and performance of your diamond.

 Learn About Clarity … and then Forget About It!

-Once you understand all about diamond clarity grades, you’ve successfully developed an understanding on how to navigate diamond websites.
+Once you understand all about diamond clarity grades, you’ve successfully developed an understanding that will allow you to easily navigate diamond websites.
 At this point, put diamond clarity aside and focus exclusively on identifying eye clean diamonds.
 This ensures that you are paying for a diamond that is clear of inclusions to the naked eye and not paying for a classification on paper.

 Diamonds garner a lot of attention so it’s important to make sure it looks great from every angle.
 Diamond retailers have made this incredible easy by offering high resolution images of actual diamonds and, more importantly, 360 degree views of in-house diamonds.
 These tools are extremely valuable for shoppers by enabling you to inspect your diamond from every angle and evaluate the degree of clarity.
 Inclusions which might go unseen in a diamond image are brought to light when viewed in 360.